Skip to main content

 Birmingham, West Midlands

-This succulent sausage has two distinct characteristics; course ground pork and plenty of sage.
+The succulent Lincolnshire sausage has two distinct characteristics; course ground pork and plenty of sage.
 Originating in Lincolnshire where the ample sage can be attributed to its low rainfall, these sausages are enjoyed all across Britain anywhere from breakfasts to bangers and mash.

 Melton Mowbray Pork Pie